1.5.5 Families with No Recourse to Public Funding

 Appendix A: Documentation Checklist for the Assessment of People with No Recourse to Public Funds

 Who are Families with No Recourse to Public Funds?

-People who have no legal entitlement to financial support or assistance from the state are people who have no recourse to public funds.
-They may self-refer to Kirklees Safeguarding and Protection Service for support or are referred from other agencies within and external to Kirklees.
+People who have no legal entitlement to financial support or assistance from the state are known as people who have no recourse to public funds.
+They may self-refer to Kirklees Council for support or be referred from other agencies within and external to Kirklees.

 These families may be (this list is by no means exhaustive and is only an example of the categories of people who present to social services as destitute and have no recourse to public funds.):